Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Holdout-Loss-Based Data Selection via In-context Learning

 \paragraph{Efficient computation via in-context learning}

-Motivated by the finding that in-context learning can implicitly perform gradient-based model updates on the provided demonstrations~\citep{dai2023gptlearnincontextlanguage}, we avoid retraining on ${\D}_t \cup \Dho$ by using the holdout set as in-context demonstrations.
-Specifically, we introduce the following \emph{in-context approximation} (ICA) to compute the second term in \eqref{eq:selection-function} without retraining:
+Motivated by the finding that in-context learning can induce model behaviors similar to those obtained through gradient-based updates \citep{dai2023gptlearnincontextlanguage}, we provide the holdout set as in-context demonstrations to a model trained on $\D_t$ to approximate the effect of training on the combined set ${\D}_t \cup \Dho$.
+Specifically, the second term in \eqref{eq:selection-function} is approximated as

-By conditioning on the holdout set $\Dho$, this approximation effectively simulates one step of fine-tuning on the set, providing a computationally tractable estimate of the model's state after training on ${\D}_t \cup \Dho$.